- 1. Winnie-The-Pooh by A. A. Milne

 How are stories beneficial for children?

 Reading stories can help kids learn new words, sounds, and languages.
 For a kid’s early development, children’s books that provide value are vital.
 These books can help to spark kids’ imagination and curiosity.

 A good story can create a sense of connection and build trust.
 Kids establish a connection with the characters.
 Thus, when they read their favorite story characters giving an important life lesson, they will definitely retain that information.

 What can stories teach children?

 The stories can unfold many important life lessons ahead of kids.
 Good books can help to develop an understanding and appreciation towards other cultures and people.
-Along with that, books always help children instil a positive attitude in themselves that can help them in the future when they face hardships.
+Also, books always help children instill a positive attitude in themselves that can help them in the future when they face hardships.